 Cory regularly presents at conferences and writes on the subjects of workplace investigations, workplace restorations, bullying and harassment, human rights developments and the Accessibility for Ontarians with Disabilities Act.
 He also continues to advance his professional knowledge, recently completing courses in ADR, Conflict Management and Compliance and Ethics.
-He is a trained mediator and investigator, and is a Certified Compliance and Ethics Professional.

 Expertise & Services